- Independent auditor's report

 What we have audited

-We have audited the accompanying financial statements 2017 of Beter Bed Holding N.V., Uden (‘the Company’).
-The financial statements include the consolidated financial statements of Beter Bed Holding N.V. and its subsidiaries (together: ‘the Group’) and the company financial statements.
+We have audited the accompanying financial statements 2018 of Beter Bed Holding N.V., Uden (‘the Company’).
+The financial statements include the consolidated financial statements of Beter Bed Holding N.V. together with its subsidiaries (‘the Group’) and the company financial statements.

 The consolidated financial statements comprise:

-- the following statements for 2017: the consolidated profit and loss account and the consolidated statement of comprehensive income, consolidated cash flow statement and consolidated statement of changes in equity; and
+- the following statements for 2018: the consolidated profit and loss account and the consolidated statements of comprehensive income, cash flows and changes in equity; and

-- the notes, comprising a summary of significant accounting policies and other explanatory information.
+- the notes, comprising the accounting policies applied and other explanatory information.

 The company financial statements comprise: